-Did you know that design-build construction accounts for 40% of all non-residential construction?
+Did you know that design-build construction accounts for over 40% of all non-residential construction?
 There is a reason for that.
-Unlike the design-bid-build delivery method, the design-build delivery method brings both design and construction functions together as one team in a single contractual entity to the owner.
-There are several benefits to this method of completing construction and renovation projects.
-Here are the top reasons why the design-build delivery method works:
+Unlike the design-bid-build delivery method or utilizing a preselected construction management, the design-build delivery method brings both design and construction functions together as one team in a single contractual entity to the owner.
+This is a very clear, undeniable advantage as compared to using a construction manager where there is no contractual relationship between the team of designers and the builder.
+There are several additional benefits to utilizing design-build for both new construction and renovations.

-The design-build team and the owner are in this together, and they have the same goal –to complete a successful project that meets or exceeds the owner’s expectations.
-When teams encounter challenges on a project (and there are always challenges), pointing fingers is not an option.
-Instead, everyone rolls up their sleeves and works on solutions together.
+The design-build team and the owner are in this together, and they have the same goal – to complete a successful project that meets or exceeds the owner’s expectations.
+This team of designers and design-assist consultants is established right at the very beginning of the design process.
+When projects encounter challenges (and there are always challenges), pointing fingers is not an option.
+Instead, the design-build team is solely accountable for having one single contract with the owner.
+Thus, when challenges occur with design, budget, or construction issues, everyone rolls up their sleeves and works on solutions together as a team.

 2. Total accountability:

-One entity, the design-builder, is accountable for the entire project, including how the end result looks, how much it costs, and how quickly it is completed.
-When the same group that designs the project also builds the project, much more attention is given to pricing and scheduling in the design phase.
-The costs of all aspects of the project are taken into account early on in the process; all fees, construction costs, utilities, landscaping allowances, and all other costs are considered.
+One entity, the design-builder, is accountable for the entire project, including the quality of the design, how the end result looks, the total costs, and how quickly construction can be completed.
+When the same group that designs the project also builds the project, much more attention is given to the details, including designing to the target budget, frequent estimate updates, and design constructibility reviews.
+The costs of all aspects of the project are taken into account early on in the process; all design fees, anticipated construction costs, and market condition forecasts.
+As the design updates, the design-builder will update the cost estimate in real-time.
+This allows frequent evaluation by the owner to pursue additional scope or rethink a current solution.
+All this data is transparently shared with the owner by the design-builder at all steps along the way.

-Unfortunately, it is not unusual to hear about situations in design-bid-build where the cost of the project is twice as much or more than the designer said it would be.
-Such a scenario is entirely unacceptable in the design-build world.
-Design-build focuses on results, not excuses.
+Unfortunately, it is not unusual to hear about situations with design-bid-build or construction manager at risk where the cost of the project is much more than the designer said it would be or the construction manager was not involved during the design.
+This often results in missing the target budget.
+This can cause intense stress during the project resulting in a financial burden or delayed schedule per needed re-designing.
+Such a scenario is unacceptable in the design-build world.
+Design-build focuses on results and owner satisfaction.

 5. Professional guides:

-We have all heard the stories of design and construction getting out of hand and messy.
+There are stories of design and construction projects getting out of hand.
 However, design and construction should not be chaotic or stressful.
-The design-builder acts as a trusted advisor to owners throughout the construction process, guiding the way to the best possible outcome.
-Design-build refines a process from beginning to end and manages the chaos into orderly steps.
+The design-builder acts as a trusted advisor to the owner throughout the design and construction process, guiding the way to the best possible outcome.
+Design-build provides a best-practice process from beginning to end.

 6. Owner Involvement: